Observability

 -e MOCKSERVER_METRICS_ENABLED=true \

 otelEndpoint is the base URL of the OTLP HTTP collector.
 MockServer appends /v1/metrics and /v1/traces automatically.
+If MOCKSERVER_OTEL_ENDPOINT is not set, MockServer falls back to the standard OpenTelemetry OTEL_EXPORTER_OTLP_ENDPOINT environment variable, so existing OTel deployments work without extra configuration.
+See otelEndpoint in the configuration reference for details.

 Metrics export interval: otelMetricsExportIntervalSeconds controls how often metrics are pushed (default 60 seconds, minimum 1 second).